A Stoke-on-Trent boxing coach is bidding to help prevent knife crime by encouraging young people to engage in sport.

 “Knife crime is becoming a real issue all over the country – we want to help prevent it.
 We don’t want knife crime to increase in Stoke-on-Trent, so we want to offer kids an outlet for their frustration,” says Stefan.
 “Boxing training provides a structured focus for anger while keeping fit and meeting new friends.
 I want to say to young Stokies – put your knives down and your gloves on!”

-On May 12, young boxers will take part in boxing event – Knocking Out Knife Crime – at the Kings Hall in Stoke-on-Trent, which has been organised by Stefan.
+On May 12, young boxers will took part in boxing event – Knocking Out Knife Crime – at the Kings Hall in Stoke-on-Trent, which has been organised by Stefan.
 The event is open to young children and teenagers and the 39-year-old coach is hoping to raise awareness of making the area a safer place through sport.

 “There’s plenty of evidence to show that boxing gives youngsters a sense of belonging, vital to keeping them out of gangs and committing crime,” adds Stefan of Trentham.